 We next present the two main lemmas on which the proof of the proposition hinges.
-The key idea is to design a potential function comprised of two parts $\Phi_1,\Phi_2$ while identifying a certain event $A_t$ such that the following holds: $\E[\Phi_1(t+1)-\Phi_1(t)\mid \cF_t\,,A_t]<c_1<0$ and $\E[\Phi_2(t+1)-\Phi_2(t)\mid\cF_t] < c_2$ where $c_1,c_2$ are absolute constants, and a similar statement holds conditioned on $A_t^c$ when reversing the roles of $\Phi_1$ and $\Phi_2$.
-At this point we will establish that an appropriate linear combination of $\Phi_1,\Phi_2$ is a supermartingale, and the required bound on $\tauc$ will follow from Optional Stopping.
+The key idea is to design a potential function comprised of two parts, $\Phi_1,\Phi_2$, while identifying a certain event $A_t$ such that the following holds: $\E[\Phi_1(t+1)-\Phi_1(t)\mid\cF_t,A_t]<c_1<0$ and $\E[\Phi_2(t+1)-\Phi_2(t)\mid\cF_t] < c_2$, where $c_1,c_2$ are absolute constants, and a similar statement holds conditioned on $A_t^c$ when reversing the roles of $\Phi_1$ and $\Phi_2$.
+At this point we will establish that an appropriate linear combination of $\Phi _1,\Phi_2$ is a supermartingale, and the required bound on $\tauc$ will follow from \textit{optional stopping}.
 Note that throughout the proof we make no attempt to optimize the absolute constants involved.
-The event $A_t$ of interest is defined as follows: \begin{definition} Let $A_t$ be the event that the following two properties hold after the $t$-th round: \begin{compactenum}[(i)] \item At least $\kappa_t/2$ clusters have size at most $1/(600 \kappa_t)$. \item The cluster-size distribution satisfies $\sum_i w_i \one_{\{ w_i < 41/\kappa_t\}} < 4 \cdot 10^{-5}$. \end{compactenum} \end{definition} The intuition behind this definition is that Property~\eqref{def-At-i} boosts the number of tiny clusters, thereby severely retarding the growth of the largest clusters, which will tend to see incoming requests from these tiny clusters.
-Property~\eqref{def-At-ii} ensures that most of the mass of the cluster-size distribution is on relatively large clusters, of size at least 41 times the average.
+The event $A_t$ of interest is defined as follows. \begin{definition} Let $A_t$ be the event that the following two properties hold after the $t$th round: { \thelonglist{(\roman{longlist})} \labellonglist{\thelonglist} \begin{longlist} \item At least $\kappa_t/2$ clusters have size at most $1/(600 \kappa_t)$. \item The cluster-size distribution satisfies $\sum_i w_i \one_{\{ w_i < 41/\kappa_t\}} < 4 \cdot10^{-5}$. \end{longlist}} \end{definition}

+The intuition behind this definition is that property~\ref{def-At-i} boosts the number of tiny clusters, thereby severely retarding the growth of the largest clusters, which will tend to see incoming requests from these tiny clusters.
+Property~\ref{def-At-ii} ensures that most of the mass of the cluster-size distribution is on relatively large clusters, of size at least 41 times the average.\vadjust{\goodbreak}

-Examining the event $A_t$ will aid in tracking the variable $\chi_t \,\kappa_t$, the normalized susceptibility (recall from~\eqref{ineq:chi-kappa} that this quantity is always at least $1$ and it equals 1 whenever all clusters are of the same size).
-The next lemma, whose proof appears in \S\ref{sec:proof:lem:chi-kappa}, estimates the expected change in this quantity and most notably shows that it is at most $-\frac1{200}$ if we condition on $A_t$. \begin{lemma} Let $\Phi_1(t)=\chi_t\,\kappa_t$ and suppose that at the end of the $t$-th round one has $\kappa_t \geq 2$.
-Then
+Examining the event $A_t$ will aid in tracking the variable $\chi_t \kappa_t$, the normalized susceptibility [recall from (\ref {ineqchi-kappa}) that this quantity is always at least $1$ and it equals 1 whenever all clusters are of the same size].
+The next lemma, whose proof appears in Section \ref {secprooflemchi-kappa}, estimates the expected change in this quantity and most notably shows that it is at most $-\frac1{200}$ if we condition on~$A_t$.